-Merced County is among the largest agriculture producing Counties in California (ranked fifth), with a gross income of more than \$4.4 billion.
+Merced County is among the largest agriculture producing Counties in California, with a gross income of more than \$4.4 billion.
 The County's leading agriculture commodities include milk, almonds, cattle and calves, chickens, sweet potatoes, and tomatoes.

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact B. Agriculture Resources.
-Will the Project: 1 Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and monitoring Program of the California Resources Agency, to non-agriculture?
-2 2) Conflict with existing zoning for agricultural use, or a Williamson Act contract? ✓ 3 B) Involve other changes in the existing environment, which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use? ✓ 4 Cause development of non-agricultural uses within 1,000 feet of agriculturally zoned property (Right-to-Farm)? ✓
+Potenti ally Signifi cant Impact Less Than Significa nt with Mitigati on Incorpor ated Less Than Signific ant Impact No Impact B. .
+Agriculture Resources.
+Will the Project: 1) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and monitoring Program of the California Resources Agency, to non- agriculture? √ 2)) Conflict with existing zoning for agricultural use, or a Williamson Act contract? ✓ 3) Involve other changes in the existing environment, which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use? √ 4) Cause development of non-agricultural uses within 1,000 feet of agriculturally zoned property (Right-to-Farm)? ✓

 The project site is located within the City Limits of Merced.
 The California Department of Conservation prepares Important Farmland Maps through its Farmlands Mapping and Monitoring Program (FMMP).
 The system of classifying areas is based on soil type and use.
-According to the Merced County Important Farmlands Map, the project site is classified as "Urban and Built-Up Land".
-The conversion of this land from undeveloped lots to a developed urban parcel was analyzed as part of the Environmental Review for the Merced Vision 2030 General Plan.
-The development of multi-family homes on Urban and Built-Up Land is considered to have less than significant impact, as this land is not intended for agriculture.
+According to the Merced County Important Farmlands Map, the project site is classified as "Farmland of Local of Importance."
+The conversion of this land from an undeveloped lot to a developed urban parcel was analyzed as part of the Environmental Review for the Merced Vision 2030 General Plan.
+The development of housing on "Farmland of Local Importance" that is not "Prime Farmland Unique Farmland, or Farmland of Statewide Importance (Farmland)" is considered to have less than significant impact.
 Therefore, CEQA requires no further review.

-There are no Williamson Act contract lands in this area and the land is not currently zoned for agricultural uses.
+There are no Williamson Act contract lands in this area and the land is not being used for agricultural uses.
 Therefore, there is no impact.